haslab/HyperPardinus-benchmarks/README.md

 ```
 ./benchs.py doLow
 ./benchs.py doHigh
+./benchs.py doAblation --group=low --mode=Exp
+./benchs.py doAblation --group=low --mode=Sym
+./benchs.py doAblation --group=high --mode=Exp
+./benchs.py doAblation --group=high --mode=Sym
 ```

+If you get a `ncurses` error, please make sure that your terminal window is as large as possible.
-Any arising errors are written to the `logs` folder.
+Any errors arising when running each benchmark are written to the `logs` folder.

 ## GUI